bcoe/awesome-sentry/README.md

 #### Articles / Docs

-- [Logs are Generally Available](https://blog.sentry.io/logs-generally-available/) - Launch announcment for logs.
+- [Logs are Generally Available](https://blog.sentry.io/logs-generally-available/) - Launch announcement for logs.
 Includes examples for getting started.
 - [How Sentry could stop npm from breaking the Internet](https://blog.sentry.io/how-sentry-could-stop-npm-from-breaking-the-internet/) - Using tracing and alerts to catch traffic anomalies before they break an application.
 - [Configuring alerts from dashboards in Sentry](https://blog.sentry.io/use-sentry-insights-trigger-alerts-debug-issues/) - Creating alerts from the widgets shown on Sentry [Inights](https://docs.sentry.io/product/insights/) and [Dashboards](https://docs.sentry.io/product/dashboards/custom-dashboards/).
+- [Sentry vs. Logging](https://sentry.io/vs/logging/) - Clear overview of how Sentry’s debugging signals differ from traditional logging with guidance on how to use it.

 #### Videos